 Attending the Centre does now come with some extra precautions for your safety and ours.
 Before you visit, please take a moment to read through the information in the sections below.
 When you are at the Centre you must wear a fitted face mask at all times, if you do not have one we have single use face masks available at reception for £1 each.

 Remember if you have been in close contact with someone with a confirmed case of Covid or you are suffering from any of the symptoms associated with Covid you must not visit the Centre.
 You must self-isolate and follow the recent guidelines outlined by Public Health England.
-It is also important that you do not visit us whilst you are awaiting a Covid test or the results, if you receive a positive test please follow the advice from PHE
+Unless you are routinely tested for Covid due to your job, i.e. a carer, it is important that you do not visit us whilst you are awaiting a Covid test or the results, if you receive a positive test please follow the advice from PHE

-We are also pleased to announce that we're ready for new members to join the Centre, through either the charity or trading side of The Brightwell; more information on how this will look is on the Join page of the site.
+If you are interested in joining the Centre, through either the charity or trading side of The Brightwell; more information on what to do can be found on the Join page of the site.

 with best wishes from